kvsoftware/weather/README.md

 Welcome to the my Weather application developed using Flutter.

 ## Introduction
-The Weather application provides real-time weather information for desired locations, including hourly and 7-day forecasts.
-Users are able to save their favorite locations.
-Additionally, it includes a weather map for visualization.
+The Weather application offers real-time weather information for desired locations, including detailed hourly and 7-day forecasts.
+Users have the capability to save their favorite locations for quick access.
+Additionally, the application provides a weather map feature for enhanced visualization of weather patterns.
+The data source for this application is provided by [OpenWeatherMap](https://openweathermap.org/), a trusted platform for weather data.

 ## Feature
 - Browse weather information from around the world.
 - Choose your preferred location criteria to receive targeted weather information.
 - Save your favorite locations to view weather information.
-- Explore the weather map.
+- Explore the weather map for visualizing weather patterns.

 ## Installation
 To get started with the Weather mobile application, follow these steps: